Low-Congestion Shortcuts without Embedding: Introduction

-The primary contribution of this paper is to present a simple algorithm for constructing shortcuts that resolves the issue mentioned above.
-We introduce a more structured definition of shortcuts called \textbf{tree-restricted shortcuts} and give a constructive algorithm that finds the nearly optimal tree-restricuted shorcuts in any graph that contains them.
-While the new shortcut definition is a strict subset of the old definition, the authors are not familiar with any interesting (\ie non-pathological) case where one loses power because of the restriction.
+We resolve the above question for some important classes of graphs.
+We introduce a more structured definition of shortcuts called \textbf{tree-restricted shortcuts} and give a constructive algorithm that finds the nearly optimal tree-restricted shortcuts in any graph that contains them.
+While the new shortcut definition is a strict subset of the old definition, we leverage them to design optimal $\tO(D)$ round distributed algorithms for many graphs of interest (e.g., all planar graphs and all bounded genus graphs).

-The details of our contribution are summarized as follows: \begin{itemize} \item In \Cref{sec:treerestricted} we introduce a new class of shortcuts, called tree-restricted shortcuts, which only use edges of some fixed spanning tree $T \subseteq G$.
-More precisely, $H_i \subseteq T$ for each part $P_i$.
-We introduce a new quality parameter called \textbf{block parameter}, which is defined as an upper bound on the number of connected components of $H_i$ that intersect $P_i$ (over all $i \in [N]$).
-Note that these components are subtrees of $T$.
-The block parameter can be seen as a stronger version of dilation and will often be used instead.
-In \Cref{subsec:routing-on-tree-restricted-shortcuts} we propose deterministic algorithms for broadcast, convergecast, and leader election (for all parts in parallel) utilizing tree-restricted shortcuts, which are, simpler and faster compared with the general-case randomized algorithms shown in~\cite{gh2016lowcongestion}.

-\item In \Cref{sec:algorithm} we present a generic algorithm for constructing tree-restricted shortcuts.
-Let $T$ be a spanning tree of $G$ with depth $D$ and assume there exists a tree-restricted shortcut on $T \subseteq G$ with congestion $c$ and block parameter $b$.
-We describe an algorithm that constructs a tree-restricted shortcut with congestion $O(c \log N)$ and block parameter $O(b)$ in $O(D \log n\log N + bD \log N + b c\log N)$ CONGEST rounds.
-It is also possible to run our algorithm in the environment where the system is not aware of the value of $b$ and/or $c$ with extra $\log (bc)$ factor, as described in \Cref{sec:construction-unknown-parameters}.